 Yishakeyni received the 2004 Miriam Gideon Award from the International Alliance for Women in Music.

 Performed above by the Jerusalem Lyric Trio, Amalia Ishak, soprano; Wendy Eisler-Kashy, flute; and Allan Sternfield, piano, at the University of North Carolina Wilmington in a concert presented by the Temple of Israel.
-View part one of that performance video here.
+Part two of that performance is shown on this page.
+View part one here.